LPN/LVN Job Duties

 What Can I Expect to Earn?

-According to the BLS, the average annual salary for LPNs/LVNs was $48,500 in 2019.
+According to the BLS, the median annual salary for LPNs/LVNs was $48,070 in 2021.
 Your earnings as an LPN will depend on many factors, including your experience, education, and location.
 Factors like specialization and certification can also increase your earnings.

 What Education Do I Need?